toggledbits/sockproxyd/README.md

 When first connecting to the proxy, it is in "setup mode".
 In this mode, a small set of commands can be sent (all commands must be terminated with newline):

+    CONN host:port [options]    Connects (TCP) to host:port, and enters "echo mode".
+This should always be the last setup command issued; it is not possible to issue other setup commands after connecting to the remote host.
+    STAT                        Shows the status of all connections the proxy is managing.
+    CAPA                        Shows the capabilities of this version of the proxy (also machine-readable) QUIT                        Disconnect the current connection from the proxy.
+    STOP                        Close all connections and stop the proxy daemon.
+    HELP                        Print command help.

+The CONN command is really the main command for the proxy, and is likely the only command you will issue from your device/plugin.
+Options for the CONN command are structured as space-separated `key=value` pairs and may be given in any order (after the host:port, which must always come first).
+The following options are currently defined:

-    RTIM ms                 Receive timeout in milliseconds.
+    RTIM=ms                 Receive timeout in milliseconds.
 If data is not received from the remote for longer than this period, the remote is disconnected.
 The default is 0, meaning no timeout is enforced.
-    BLKS nbytes             Set the network block size to nbytes.
+    BLKS=nbytes             Set the network block size to nbytes.
 The default is 2048.
 Messages larger than the network block size are received nbytes chunks.
 It is usually not necessary to change this.
-    NTFY dev sid act [pid]  Set the device, serviceID, and action to be used for notification of waiting receive data.
+    NTFY=dev/sid/act[/pid]  Set the device, serviceID, and action to be used for notification of waiting receive data.
 If not used, no notification is invoked.
                             The optional "pid" (string) can be used as an identifier for each conn- ection if a client device has multiple connections through the proxy (i.e. it tells you which connection has available data).
-    PACE seconds            Limits the pace with which received-data notifications are sent to not more than once every "seconds" seconds.
+    PACE=seconds            Limits the pace with which received-data notifications are sent to not more than once every "seconds" seconds.
 Default: 0, waiting received sends an immediate notification.
 If a number of datagrams are received in a short time, this can result in the proxy "spamming"